How to Install balenaEtcher on Ubuntu 26.04, 24.04 and 22.04

 Verify the balenaEtcher install on Ubuntu

-Check the installed version and the launcher path before you switch to the desktop.
+Check the installed version, command path, and desktop launcher before you switch to the graphical app.

 apt-cache policy balena-etcher